The-Onion-Man/environment-setup-public/Github.md

 To update us on your progress is a little more complicated - follow these instructions step by step.

 If you hit a block, consider the best search request to make on google and search for an answer (this is a core skill).
-If that does not work, send a message to hello@codesmith.io with the subject line: help (it must include 'help' in the subject!)
+If that does not work, you can post a message outlining your problem in your cohort's slack channel to request help.

 ## How do I get started?